CarlosSac/ai110-module2show-pawpal-starter/README.md

 ### Task filtering

 `Scheduler.filter_tasks(completed, pet_name)` queries the task list by completion status, by pet name, or both.
-Both parameters are optional — omitting them returns all tasks across all pets.
+Both parameters are optional, omitting them returns all tasks across all pets.

 ---